Introduction to the Second Oracle

 Zech.
 12-14

+Some of this section will need some speculation.
 Historicists loathe speculating on unfulfilled prophecy.
 When we do, we are almost always off.
-Then again, so is everyone else. (this is a very small comfort)
+Then again, so is everyone else.
+(This is small comfort.)

 There is little telling of how prophecies will play out exactly until they are actually written up in the newspapers and then in the history books.
-The experience of past speculation is that it tends to be far too literal for the fulfillment.
-We seem to forget to apply all the symbolic language of the fulfilled prophecies.
-We speculate on a too literal understanding.
-The fulfilled prophecies are there to be our guides.
-We are suppose to learn from them.
-But unfortunately, we never seem to quite learn this lesson, but rather bumble off into vain speculation.
+While reading older commentaries, we see that past speculations tend to be far too literal for what the fulfillment actually turns out to be.
+We forget to properly apply the hermeneutics of symbolic language, which is learned through the study of fulfilled prophecies.
+Our speculations are always too literal.
+These older fulfilled passages are there to guide our study.
+We are supposed to learn from them.
+But unfortunately, we never quite learn this lesson.
+So we rather bumble off into vain speculation.

-- Is it gospel Jerusalem the New Jerusalem above which is the spiritual mother of all believers [Gal 4:24-25]?
+• Is it the Gospel Jerusalem, the Jerusalem above, which is the spiritual mother of all believers [Gal 4:24-25]?

 Ancient Jerusalem

-Those who believe that this prophecy is about the historical Jerusalem, have the advantage that the standard hermeneutical rule for prophecy, which is that the next historical event fulfills the prophecy.
-They believe that the sack of Jerusalem in chapter 12:1-9, is the historical sack by Antiochus Epiphanies in 167 B.C.
-That chapters 12:10- 13:9 is roughly about the life of Messiah and His sacrifice.
-That chapter 14 is the sack of Jerusalem by the Romans in 70 A.D.
-They make Messiah descending on the mount of Olives, as the Gospel going out to the nations no longer being inhibited by the Temple.
+Those who believe that this prophecy is about the historical Jerusalem have the advantage that the standard hermeneutical rule for prophecy, which is that the next historical event fulfills the prophecy.
+They believe that the sack of Jerusalem in chapter 12:1-9, is the historical sack by Antiochus Epiphanes in 167 B.C.
+Chapters 12:10- 13:9 are roughly about the life of Messiah and His sacrifice.
+Chapter 14 is the sack of Jerusalem by the Romans in 70 A.D.
+They make Messiah descend on the Mount of Olives, as the Gospel goes out to the nations, no longer being inhibited by the Temple.

 Modern Jerusalem

-Those who say it is modern Jerusalem have the advantage that current events certainly look like Jerusalem is a cup of reeling.
+Those who say it is modern Jerusalem have the advantage that current events certainly appear to be that Jerusalem is a cup of reeling.
 If it is modern Jerusalem, then we should expect the city to be sacked two more times.
-Those that hold this view teach that the anti-christ and his 10 nations will sack the city sometime in the near future.
-Chapters 12:10- 13:9 are meant to explain to the modern nation of Israel coming to salvation that has come from the Messiah they had previously rejected.
+Those who hold this view teach that the anti-christ and his 10 nations will sack the city sometime in the near future.
+Chapters 12:10-13:9 are intended to explain to the modern nation of Israel, which will come to salvation through the Messiah they had rejected.
 The battle of chapter 14 is said to correspond to the yet future battle of Gog and Magog.
 [Ezek.
 38 and Rev 20].
-Messiah’s feet on the Mount of Olives, is made to be the New Jerusalem descending in triumph.
+Messiah’s feet on the Mount of Olives is made to be the New Jerusalem descending in triumph.
 (See Also: The Hoax of a One World Government)

 New Jerusalem

 Those who say it is gospel Jerusalem believe that the first sack is the persecution of the Church by both the Jews and the Roman Empire, culminating in the great tribulation between 303 – 313, after which Constantine made Christianity the state religion.
-Chapter 13 is salvation being unfettered and free to spread though out the Empire.
-Chapter 14 becomes the INQUISITION, They have Messiah on the mount of Olives as the Reformation.
+Chapter 13 is salvation being unfettered and free to spread throughout the Empire.
+Chapter 14 becomes the INQUISITION, They have Messiah on the Mount of Olives as the Reformation.

-We are going to follow the oracle as a whole, Chapter 12, 13 and 14 as if a “running” narrative.
-The important pauses give us a clue as to what actions stand together, which for the most part are similar to the chapter designations.
-The oracle reads as a narrative; there is none of the symbolic imagery as we have seen in previous chapters; certainly no colored horses patrolling for the LORD, no horns, no scrolls or any of the usual things that are is symbolic prophecy.
+We are going to follow the oracle as a whole, Chapters 12, 13, and 14, as if a “running” narrative.
+The important pauses give us a clue as to what actions stand together, which, for the most part, are similar to the chapter designations.
+The oracle reads as a narrative; there is none of the symbolic imagery as we have seen in previous chapters; certainly no colored horses patrolling for the LORD, no horns, no scrolls, or any of the usual things that are symbolic prophecy.

 Chapter 12:1-9 appears to be the sack of the city in 167 B.C.